bassettb/SugarPiDisplay/README.rst

 SugarPiDisplay
 ##############

 Display your CGM data on a mini LCD display anywhere in your home or office.
-Runs on a $10 Raspberry Pi.

 .. image:: https://raw.githubusercontent.com/bassettb/SugarPiDisplay/master/docs/image1.jpg
     :alt: Photo of SugarPiDisplay